 This will take time, but go slow.
 If you go too far you risk destroying the key, and making it completely unusable.

 Once you have the bitting even across the key, clean off any burrs and test it out.
 You may want to gently round over any sharp edges to lessen the risk of jamming in the keyway, or damaging the pins.

 Plus, rounded edges make the key jump through the lock smoother, which improves the Newton’s cradle effect.

 If you’re cutting your bump key from a key blank, you can do it with the same tools as you would a spare key.
 Though, you will find it difficult to keep your lines straight.
 This will lead to a perfectly good key blank being wasted.

 Instead, it’s best to use a key cutting machine to do your cuts.

 A key cutting machine

 Place your key into the cutting machine, and cut the key to the lowest possible setting for that manufacturer.
 Clean it up like you would any other key cut, and you have yourself a perfectly usable bump key.

 If you don’t have the ability, or desire, to make your own bump keys, I can fully understand.
 In that case, you can simply order a set of bump keys.
 There are a number of places to order them online, but I’ve found the least expensive way to be Amazon.

-Amazon may be the cheapest route to take, but it’s also a crap shoot if you’re going to get the quality level that would make it worth using in a real world environment.
-If you’re looking for quality than you can purchase the entire Bump Key Starter Kit from the Locksmith Training HQ store.
+Amazon may be the cheapest route to take, but it’s also a crapshoot if you’re going to get the quality level that would make it worth using in a real-world environment.

 How to use bump keys